ka9q/ka9q-radio/docs/KA9Q-AGC.md

 configuration file; it applies to every receiver channel in that *radiod* instance.
-The energy measurement is converted to an average power, with 0 dBFS (decibels full scale) corresponding to a full scale peak sine wave at the receiver output.
+The energy measurement is converted to an average power, with 0 dBFS (decibels full scale) corresponding to a full scale sine wave at the receiver output.
+(A full scale square wave would thus be +3 dBFS.)

 This averaging avoids exaggerated responses to noise impulses while still responding quickly to true signal level changes (20 ms